microsoft/TypeScript-New-Handbook/chapters/Everyday Types.md

 > There won't be an exception or `null` generated if the type assertion is wrong.

 TypeScript only allows type assertions which convert to a *more specific* or *less specific* version of a type.
-This rule prevents "impossible" coercions like:
+This rule prevents “impossible” coercions like:

 ```ts
 const x = "hello" as number;